ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

 ```
 {: screen}

-To learn more about the `ibmcloud at delete`command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/reference/at_cli_cloud.html#delete).
+To learn more about the `ibmcloud at delete`command, refer to the [CLI reference](/docs/services/cloud-activity-tracker/reference?topic=cloud-activity-tracker-at_cli_cloud#delete).

-Use `ibmcloud at help delete` to get help from the command line.
+Use `ibmcloud at help delete` to get help from the command-line.

 **Note:** To delete events automatically, you can set a retention policy by using the CLI command `ibmcloud at option`.
-For more information, see [CLI reference](/docs/services/cloud-activity-tracker/reference/at_cli_cloud.html#option)
+For more information, see [CLI reference](/docs/services/cloud-activity-tracker/reference?topic=cloud-activity-tracker-at_cli_cloud#option)